 Conceptual landscape plans encourage durable landscape materials and designs that enhance the aesthetics of structures, create and define public and private spaces, and provide shade and environmental benefits.
 The following guidelines ensure that intersection sight lines and pedestrian safety are preserved.
-Landscaping plans within the Specific Plan area are to comply with City of Ontario Landscape Development Guidelines and the Standard Drawings and Traffic and Transportation Guidelines for sight-distance.
+Landscaping plans within the Specific Plan area shall comply with the City of Ontario "Landscape Development Guidelines", the "Standard Drawings" and "Traffic and Transportation Guidelines" for sight-distance.

-- 1. Landscape and irrigate all areas of the site not covered by buildings, structures, paving, or impervious surfaces. - 2.
-Design and grade projects to direct storm runoff from building roofs and paved areas into swaled landscape areas for retention/infiltration.
-Landscape areas may be used for storm water basins and swales at no greater than 50% of the available landscape area and may not obstruct the mature root zone of required tree locations - 3.
+- 1. Landscape and irrigate all areas of the site not covered by buildings, structures, paving, or impervious surfaces. - Design and grade projects to direct storm runoff from building roofs and paved areas into swaled landscape areas for retention/infiltration.
+Landscape areas may be used for storm water basins and swales at no greater than 40 percent of the available landscape area and may not obstruct the mature root zone of required tree locations. - 3.
 Provide shade for expanses of paving, building walls, roofs, and windows with irrigated shade trees located in appropriate areas where space permits to reduce the impacts of heat gain. - 4.
 Design parking lot landscaping to reduce associated heat buildup, improve aesthetics, and integrate with on-site landscape and adjacent streetscape. - 5.
-Use landscaping to aid in the screening and buffering of mechanical equipment, trash collection areas, loading docks and outside storage areas from public view. - 6.
-Show utilities on plan and keep utilities clear of required tree locations.
-Coordinate with the landscape plans.
+Use landscaping to aid in the screening and buffering of mechanical equipment, trash collection areas, loading docks, and outside storage areas from public view. - 6.
+Coordinate utilities with landscape plans by showing utilities on plans to ensure placement clear of required tree locations.
 Utilities such as backflow devices and transformers shall be screened using landscaping that provides at least 75 percent coverage.
 Backflow devices and transformers shall be located at least five feet from hardscape to ensure space for landscape screening. - 7.
 Prepare landscape plans that meet the requirements of the Landscape Development Guidelines and provide for the efficient use of water.
 Plants shall be selected and planted based upon their adaptability to the climate and topographical conditions of the project site. - 8.
-Select drought-tolerant plants such as colorful shrubs and groundcovers, ornamental grasses and succulents, evergreen and deciduous trees, and species native to Southern California or naturalized to the arid Southern California climate. - 9.
+Select drought-tolerant plants such as colorful shrubs and groundcovers, ornamental grasses and succulents, evergreen and deciduous trees, and species native to Southern California or naturalized to the local arid climate. - 9.
 Incorporate water conservation features in landscape and irrigation plans. - 10.
-Place a landscape planter island every ten parking spaces within parking lots.
-Planter islands shall be at least five feet in width exclusive of curbs and the length of the abutting parking space.
+Place a landscape planter island every ten parking spaces for single row and every five for double row parking lots.
+Planter islands shall be at least five feet in width exclusive of curbs and the same length as the abutting parking space.
 Planter islands shall include at least one tree, appropriate shrubs, and groundcover.
-Parking areas located behind screen walls shall not be subject to this provision.
+A tree shall be provided, one for every four parking spaces.
+Parking areas located behind screen walls shall not be subject to this provision. - 11.
+Provide a minimum dimension of five feet exclusive of curbs for all landscape areas, except for vine pockets.

-- 11. Provide a minimum dimension of five feet exclusive of curbs for all landscape areas, except for vine pockets. - 12.
-Space living plant materials less than or equal to the mature plant diameter.
+12. Space living plant materials less than or equal to the mature plant diameter.
 Non-living ornamental landscape materials may comprise a maximum of five percent of the landscape area requirements and shall be permeable.